nttmdlab-nlp/VisualMRC/README.md

   structure: "semantic class of the bounding box",
   shape:
     {
-      x: "INT, top left x coordinate of the bounding box",
+      x: "INT, Top left x coordinate of the bounding box",
-      y: "INT, top left y coordinate of the bounding box ",
+      y: "INT, Top left y coordinate of the bounding box ",
       width: "INT, Width of the ROI bounding box",
       height: "INT, Height of the bounding box",
     }